ArduPilot/ardupilot_wiki/common/source/docs/common-msp-osd-overview-4.2.rst

 Using Mission Planner to Configure the Layout
 =============================================

-Mission Planner(MP) has a tab in its CONFIG menu to configure the on-board OSD many autopilots integrate.
+Mission Planner(MP) has a tab in its CONFIG menu to configure the on-board OSD many autopilots integrate, as well as setup layouts for Displayport OSDs.
 This same configuration tab can be used to configure the OSD panels.
 In fact, you can do that while the SITL program and MSP OSD emulation window are active by connecting Mission Planner running on the same computer, or networked computer, to MAVProxy, using this command in MAVProxy:

 ::